 New Zealand Certificate in Horticulture (General) (Level 3)

-Gain theoretical knowledge of plant and soils science and learn the science behind growing systems and environments.
-Use your new horticulture knowledge to gain a role working in nursery production or parks and gardens.
+On this fees-free programme gain theoretical knowledge of plant and soils science and learn the science behind growing systems and environments.
+Use your new horticulture knowledge to gain a role working in nursery production, food production or parks and gardens.

 You will learn how to: